DUI Diversion – RIDR

 The History of Tampa’s RIDR DUI Diversion Program

-The new State Attorney in the Thirteenth Judicial Circuit in Hillsborough County, Andrew Warren, was elected on November 8, 2016.
+Andrew Warren, the new State Attorney in the Thirteenth Judicial Circuit in Hillsborough County, was elected on November 8, 2016.
 Andrew Warren ran on a platform of being more progressive when implementing programs that reduce recidivism and keep the community safe.

-Prior to March 1, 2018, Hillsborough County did not have a diversion program for individuals arrested for DUI.
-The Adult Pre-Arrest Diversion (APAD) program in Hillsborough County which took effect on July 1, 2017, specifically excluded anyone arrested for DUI or other criminal traffic offenses from participating.
+Before March 1, 2018, Hillsborough County did not have a diversion program for individuals arrested for DUI.
+The Adult Pre-Arrest Diversion (APAD) program in Hillsborough County, which took effect on July 1, 2017, specifically excluded anyone arrested for DUI or other criminal traffic offenses from participating.

 The misdemeanor intervention program (MIP) also excludes people arrested for DUI from participating in that program.